On this page:

-These 245 acres are primarily used for nature exploration and bird watching.
-An unmarked trail system follows the bends of the east side of the Des Plaines River.
+A primitive trail system follows the bends of the east side of the Des Plaines River.
 The footpaths, which can be muddy, provide access for hikers to the floodplain and bluffs.
-(Bicycles and horses are not permitted on these paths.)
-They go about two miles before ending at Madison Street.
 Elevations in the upland regions can reach 625 feet, dropping, sometimes abruptly, into the river floodplain.

-Visitors can explore native wildlife up close at the Trailside Museum of Natural History, just south of Chicago Avenue.
+Visitors can learn more about the natural and cultural history of the area at Trailside Museum of Natural History, just south of Chicago Avenue.
 This nature center is open year-round and is free.
-The museum is next to a large pond near Thatcher Woods Glen.

-The sites that make up the Thatcher Woods complex represent a cross-section of the Des Plaines River Valley and support remnant floodplain forest, savanna and prairie.
-The complex is one of the only remaining examples of quality floodplain forest left in the Northeastern Morainal Division of Illinois.
+Thatcher Woods represents a cross-section of the Des Plaines River Valley and supports remnant floodplain forest, savanna and prairie.
+The area is one of the only remaining examples of quality floodplain forest left in the Northeastern Morainal Division of Illinois.